beefeater-mojito/mod_gauntlet_event/README.md

 * Create a mod option menu that allow further customization on date threshold, scaling and some toggles.
 (WIP!)
 * Figure out how to either 1\) disable corpse resurrection on player's dead bros, or 2\) prevent gears lost for resurrected zombie bros.
 * ...And more!

+# Acknowledgement

+Thank you to the BB modding community for numerous code references and guidance on technical side of the games.
+And thank you to Overhype for creating such an amazing game